BBVA/kapow/docs/source/the_project/install_and_configure.rst

   ENTRYPOINT ["/usr/bin/kapow"]

-If the container is intended to run the server and you want to dinamically configure it, remember to include a --control-bind param with an external bind address (i.e. 0.0.0.0) and to map all the needed ports in order to get access to the control interface.
+If the container is intended for running the server and you want to dinamically configure it, remember to include a `--control-bind` param with an external bind address (i.e. ``0.0.0.0``) and to map all the needed ports in order to get access to the control interface.

 After building the image you can run the container with: